namyamalik/cooja-docker/README.md

 ## cooja-docker
 ## Author: Namya Malik

-A docker container that has all the dependencies to run the Contiki OS Cooja simulator.
+Instructions to install and run the Contiki OS Cooja simulator within a docker container.
 Instructions provided for machines with X11 support and machines without X11 support.

 ### Prerequisites
 * Docker-desktop should be installed on your system.
 Make sure it is running.